Continual Barlow Twins: continual self-supervised learning for remote sensing semantic segmentation: Experimental Results

 \subsection{Potsdam}

-As far as the results on Potsdam are concerned, in Table \ref{tab:pot} and Figure \ref{fig:miou} c), we see that the gap between results with self-supervised (71.4\% mIoU) and supervised encoder (64.09\% mIoU) is the largest among all experiments.
-This trend is true also for the experiments with a limited amount of training data.
-For example, with 10\% of data, the gap between the ImageNet encoder (58.31\% mIoU) and BT encoder (62.7\% mIoU) is $\sim$4.4\%.
+As far as the results on Potsdam are concerned, in Table \ref{tab:pot} and Figures \ref{fig:miou} c) and \ref{fig:loss_10} c), we see that the gap between results with self-supervised (71.42\% mIoU) and supervised encoder (64.12\% mIoU) is the largest among all experiments.
+This trend is true also for the experiments with a limited amount of training data, as the gap in the curve of Figure \ref{fig:loss_10} c) shows.
+For example, with 10\% of data, the gap between the ImageNet encoder (58.36\% mIoU) and BT encoder (62.72\% mIoU) is $\sim$4.4\%.
 This can be explained by the fact that this dataset is the one with the least amount of data among the three available (see Table \ref{tab:datasets}).
-This insight is supported by the fact that the gap between performance with ImageNet encoders and performance with CBT and BT encoders is wider also for the other datasets when only 10\% of the data is used.
+This insight is supported by the fact that the gap between performance with ImageNet encoders and performance with CBT and BT encoders is wider also for the other datasets when only 10\% of the data is used (see also Figure \ref{fig:miou}).
 Therefore, it is definitely the one that benefits the most from a more efficient encoder feature selection.
 This could be confirmed by the fact that the Potsdam domain is comparable with that of US3D, a very wide dataset, capable of improving the representations that can be used during the training of the Potsdam semantic segmentation, confirming similar intuitions reached, for example, in \cite{Reed_2022_WACV}.